chforster/python_tutorial/README.md

 "# python_tutorial"

-grabConfluence needs 2 modules requests and wget
+grabConfluence needs module requests
-They are installed with pip: sudo pip install wget
+It will be installed with "sudo pip installi requests"